yeti/manticore-django/README.md

 * Celery support
 * Copy your SSH public key to the server
 * Copy your repository's private key to the server
-* Copy database public/private keys on every database server
+* Copy database public/private keys on each database peer

 ### Requirements